Internal Bleeding (cont.)

 Deceleration injuries occur when the moving body is stopped very quickly.
 When traveling in a vehicle; an individual is moving with the speed of the car.
 If the car hits a wall, the speed becomes zero very quickly.
 A classic deceleration injury can occur when a rapidly moving human body strikes a stationary object (chest hits a steering wheel when the vehicle hits a tree), causing the moving aorta to hit the chest wall and rupture causing fatal internal bleeding.
 Different parts of the body will stop at different times and the difference in the deceleration may cause organs to shift and the blood vessels that are attached to tear.
 If a person hits their head in a fall, the brain may fall for a fraction of a second longer than the skull that initially hits the ground.
 This can cause the arteries that run on the surface of the brain to tear and bleed forming epidural or subdural hematomas.

 Some individuals have inherited bleeding disorders that cause spontaneous bleeding.
 Minimal trauma or even no apparent injury can cause internal bleeding.
-The most common bleeding disorder is Von Willebrand's disease affecting 1% to 2% of the population, and hemophilia affecting almost 20,000 people in the USA.
+The most common bleeding disorders are Von Willebrand's disease and hemophilia.

 Medications are often prescribed to "thin" the blood to prevent blood clots from forming or for treating blood clots that have already occurred.
 Common reasons for prescribing medications such as warfarin (Coumadin) and heparin (medications that inhibit clotting factor function) include atrial fibrillation, deep venous thrombosis, and pulmonary embolism.
 Clopidogrel (Plavix), dipyridamole (Persantine), and prasugrel (Effient) are medications that inhibit platelet function and are often used to prevent heart attack, stroke, and peripheral vascular disease.